 What I really needed

 You don’t avoid walking into walls because some “Collision Detection Module” writes a report about a recent impact.
 You avoid them because your nervous system gives you immediate, low-latency, non-verbal feedback about where your body is and what’s around it.
 There’s a name for this in philosophy – the Extended Mind Thesis (Clark and Chalmers, 1998) – the idea that cognition doesn’t just happen in the brain, it happens in the loop between a system and its environment.
+You’re not going to walk into a wall, and in the context of walking down the street, you don’t need to know why.

 How it works